misiektoja/instagram_monitor/docs/usage.md

 | Direct Docker on macOS or Windows PowerShell | `docker run --rm -it --init -v "${PWD}:/data:z" -v instagram_monitor_session:/home/instagram/.config/instaloader misiektoja/instagram-monitor:latest` |
 | Direct Docker on Linux | `docker run --rm -it --init --user "$(id -u):$(id -g)" -v "$PWD:/data:z" -v instagram_monitor_session:/home/instagram/.config/instaloader misiektoja/instagram-monitor:latest` |

+For example, the PyPI command `instagram_monitor target1 --doctor` becomes `docker compose run --rm instagram_monitor target1 --doctor` with Compose.

 In Windows Command Prompt replace `${PWD}` with `%cd%`.
-If your runtime rejects `:z`, remove that suffix only.
-Direct Docker Web Dashboard runs also need `-p 127.0.0.1:8000:8000` before the image name.
-File options inside a container must use paths under `/data` for content stored in the mounted current directory.
+If your runtime reports that `:z` is invalid, remove only that suffix.
+A direct Docker run of the Web Dashboard also needs `-p 127.0.0.1:8000:8000` before the image name.
+The current host directory appears as `/data` inside the container, so container paths to its files must start with `/data`.

 <a id="monitoring-mode"></a>
 ## Monitoring Mode

-Instagram Monitor accepts one or more usernames as positional targets.
-It also accepts a comma-separated list through `--targets` or a saved list in `TARGET_USERNAMES`.
-If you provide any command-line targets, they are used instead of the saved list.
+A **target** is an Instagram account you want to monitor.
+Put one or more target usernames directly after the command, pass a comma-separated list through `--targets` or save a list in `TARGET_USERNAMES`.
+If the command contains targets, they replace the saved list for that run.

 To monitor one public account in [No-Login Mode](configuration.md#no-login-mode-without-session-login), pass its username: